Impact

 Affected Systems

 Infility Global WordPress plugin versions earlier than 2.15.19 are affected.
-The vulnerability is present in the core plugin code and affects any site that installs the plugin before the mentioned version, regardless of other configuration.
+The flaw exists in the core plugin code and applies to any WordPress site that installs the plugin before the stated version, regardless of other configurations.

 Risk and Exploitability